 How deep do urologists go in helping patients manage their metabolic health?
 With how short medical appointments are, do they have the bandwidth to handle that?

 The way medicine is right now is super-specialized.
 We have specialists who focus on one organ of the body and don’t have time to connect the others.
 Maybe it’s easy to order an A1c and fasting insulin, but who has the time to manage it if it’s abnormal?
 Not urologists who are busy doing procedures and have full clinics of men of all ages (and women too, of course!).
 It needs to be an integrated approach, which is what’s unique about the clinic I was at: they created a separate wellness department.
-Because I’m so passionate about what I discovered in men’s health there, I ultimately decided to begin a membership micro practice of my own.
+Because I’m so passionate about what I discovered in men’s health there, I ultimately decided to begin a membership micro practice of my own, Precision Metabolic Health.
 I focus on being a metabolic dysfunction sleuth—using early detection, and applying nutrition and culinary and even digestive health expertise (I have a strong background in conventional gastroenterology) to help patients.
 After all, the idea behind functional or integrative medicine is to ultimately get at the root cause and prevent chronic illness using a multi-modality approach and a holistic health vision.

 You’re focused on preventative care.
 What do men need to know about maintaining their hormonal and metabolic health?